Utah vs. Arizona NCAA Football Odds, Plays and Insights | November 13, 2021

 Arizona Stats and Trends

-- In games that Arizona totals more than 347.6 yards, the team is 3-2 against the spread and 0-5 overall.
+- Arizona is 3-2 against the spread and 0-5 overall when the team totals more than 347.6 yards.

 - The Wildcats have turned the ball over eight more times (20 total) than the Utes have forced a turnover (12) this season.